Erlanger Park

-Erlanger Park is a baseball park under construction in Chattanooga, Tennessee.
-It will be the home of the Double-A Chattanooga Lookouts of the Southern League.
-It is scheduled to open in April 2026.
-Groundbreaking occurred on July 15, 2024.
-Erlanger Health System purchased the naming rights to the stadium.
+Erlanger Park is a baseball park in Chattanooga, Tennessee.
+It is the home of the Double-A Chattanooga Lookouts of the Southern League.
+It opened on April 14, 2026, and can seat 8,032 people.

-The stadium will be built on the site of the old United States Pipe and Foundry Company in the South Broad District of Chattanooga, with the former Power House building serving as the entrance to the stadium.
+The stadium was built on the site of the old United States Pipe and Foundry Company in the South Broad District of Chattanooga, with the former Power House building serving as the entrance to the stadium.

+History

+In January 2024, the Lookouts reached an agreement for the construction of a new stadium in the South Broad District of Chattanooga.
+Groundbreaking for the project took place on July 15, 2024, marking the start of construction.
+On May 22, 2025, Erlanger Health System was announced as the naming rights sponsor for the new stadium.

+The attendance record at Erlanger Park is currently set at 8,341 during the opening weekend when the Montgomery Biscuits played the Chattanooga Lookouts.